 The course is delivered in one two-hour lecture a week, plus one student lead activity.
 The two hours will be lecturer lead, including lecturing, discussion and practice questions.
 Material will be assigned as pre or post lecture work.
-For the technical content, use will be made of the MyAccountingLab resource associated with the textbook.

 The student lead activity hour includes presentations of student individual projects and group projects, both projects contribute to final grades for the course.
 The remaining weeks will be used to discuss more conceptual material and practice case study preparation.